-III.
-Interpreting Mark's Ending in Light of Cognitive Genre Theory representation (prose narrative) and metre could also be considered compulsory values.
-In Burridge's discussion, the only feature of a bios that clearly never varies is the focus on the subject.
+46 Burridge, What Are the Gospels?, 107; also 76.
+Perhaps mode of representation (prose narrative) and meter could also be considered compulsory values.
+In Burridge's discussion, the only feature of a biography that clearly never varies is the focus on the subject.